-Figure 1: Trend of overall trade misreporting by China, 1996-2015
+Figure 1: Trade misreporting of China from 1996 to 2015.

-(at least in part) explain China's changes in these indices over time is related to possibly illicit flows of capital.
-Recently, Chen and Qian (2016) developed extensive measures to capture the ongoing changes in China's capital control regime, using detailed information from the IMF's Annual Report on Exchange Arrangements and Exchange Restrictions (AREAER) for the 1999 to 2012 period.
-Their de jure and hybrid indices reflect a persistent process of liberalizing China's capital account since 2000.
-Specifically, Chen and Qian (2016) report that China liberalized its capital outflow controls faster than its control on capital inflows, which may encourage outward FDI to support China's 'going global' policy initiative of 2002.
+Further, Figure 2 illustrates China's development when it comes to under-reporting and over-reporting.
+Intuitively, import-overinvoicing or export under-invoicing can be used to circumvent outward capital controls, thereby transferring money abroad via official channels (e.g., see Bhagwati, 1964, 1967).
+In turn, foreign capital can be channelled into the country through over-invoicing of exports or under-invoicing of imports.
+One hypothesis that could (at least in part) explain China's changes in these indices over time is related to illicit capital flows.
+Recently, Chen and Qian (2016) developed extensive measures to capture the ongoing changes in China's capital control regime, using detailed information from the IMF's Annual Report on Exchange Arrangements and Exchange Restrictions (AREAER) for the 1999-2012 period.
+Their de jure and hybrid indices reflect a persistent process of liberalising China's capital account since 2000.
+Specifically, Chen and Qian (2016) report that China liberalised its capital outflow controls faster than its control on capital inflows, which may encourage outward FDI to support China's 'going global' policy initiative of 2002.
 Interestingly, both our import over-reporting and export under-reporting indices for China in Figure 2 exhibit a consistent downward trend since 2001.
 In fact, our import over-reporting index correlates positively with Chen and Qian's (2016) de jure and hybrid capital outflow control indices, with correlations of 0.90 and 0.75, respectively.
-Further, our export under-reporting index also correlates positively with Chen and Qian's (2016) de jure and hybrid capital outflow control indices, with even stronger correlation coefficients of 0.98 and 0.93.
+Further, our export under-reporting index correlates positively with Chen and Qian's (2016) de jure and hybrid capital outflow control indices, with even stronger correlation coefficients of 0.98 and 0.93.
 In sum, our derived indices are consistent with the specific explanation put forth by Chen and Qian (2016).

 Finally, Chen and Qian's (2016) hybrid index shows higher magnitudes of inflow controls than their de jure index.
 Chen and Qian (2016) report that China has experienced an episode of 'hot money' inflows since 2003 and the Chinese government's constant initiatives to restrain such capital inflows.
 Similarly, Ferrantino et al. (2012) suggest the possibility of 'hot money' inflows from the US into China during the 2003-2008 period.
-Interestingly, our export over-reporting index for China reveals a constant upward trend beginning in 2003, which is consistent with that hypothesis.
-However, it has reversed and started to decline from 2013 onwards, which may reflect China's sharp relaxation of its capital inflow regime during that period.
-We particularly notice China's new rules on FDI in late 2011, which officially allows foreigners to invest on the Chinese mainland with offshore funds.15 China's import under-reporting index remains almost stable since 2000.
+Interestingly, our export over-reporting index for China reveals a constant upward trend beginning in 2003 - an observation that is consistent with that hypothesis.
+However, this trend reversed from 2013 onwards, which may reflect China's sharp relaxation of its capital inflow regime during that period.
+We particularly notice China's new rules on FDI in late 2011, which officially allow foreigners to invest in the Chinese mainland with offshore funds.
+China's import under-reporting index remains almost stable since 2000.